 Our health workers become known as the person to go to with a health issue or questions about pregnancy.
 They also reach out to people who might need help.
 They encourage as well as educate and help people overcome fears and stigmas.
 Because of this they increase the number of people accessing healthcare.

 Since 2014 they’ve been linked in to PONT’s ambulance network of motorbikes and stretchers.
 They’re trained to give emergency first aid and to decide whether to call for emergency transport.
 Their training teaches them to make appropriate referrals to health centres or the hospital.

 Our volunteers help prevent life-threatening diseases by educating their neighbours.
 They increase the number of people in rural communities who access healthcare and maternity care at health centres.
 They save lives when people are ill or injured because they’re able to refer them to the place where they’ll get the most suitable help as quickly as possible.
 We saw this during a cholera epidemic in 2016.

 The scheme also changes the lives of the men and women who volunteer.
 Empowered by their training and experience as health workers, some have gone on to be leaders of their communities.
 Inspired by working together, some have set up savings and lending schemes.

 It starts with the people.
 Volunteers are part of the community – neighbours, but knowledgeable.

 They’re trained to the level of professionals.
 But because right from the start we’ve worked with the local District Health Office and trained health centre and hospital staff to recognise referrals from our volunteers they are supporting not replacing health staff.

 Motorbike ambulance drivers trained and supported by PONT are all integrated into the system.

-The network is monitored and supported by Richard and Martin at Mbale CAP and by the 8 local NGOs they work with.
-Community Health Workers who are able to receive update training feel part of a special team – one that works.
+The network is monitored and supported by 8 local NGOs.
+Community Health Workers who receive update training feel part of a special team – one that works.